Looking for answers? We respond to some frequently asked questions below.

 Private lessons are offered to Academy students at the discretion of the Academy artistic staff and are dependent upon regular attendance in the classes in which the student is already enrolled.
 Students must fill out a Student Private Lesson Request Form.
 The price of the lesson will include a studio rental fee as well as the Faculty member’s rate for private lessons.
 Faculty pricing for private lessons is at the discretion of the instructor.
 Please contact Reception at [email protected] for more details.

-The Adult Open Division is the only Division at the Academy of Dance that is on a drop-in basis, however, registration is required for each class.
-Students are able to pre-register online through their account beginning 7 days prior to the scheduled class.
-Pre-registration is encouraged to ensure a student's spot in the class.
-Walk-up registration is available, however, students must have an account in advance.
-The Joffrey Academy of Dance is no longer accepting cash as a form of payment.
+The Adult Open Division is the only Division at the Academy of Dance that is on a drop-in basis, however, pre-registration is required for each class.
+Students are able to pre-register online through their account as early as 7 days in advance and up to 5 minutes before the class begins.
+All classes fill on a first-come, first-served basis.

 Acceptance to a program does not guarantee a place in the program.
 Registration is filled on a first-come, first-served basis.
 Programs fill quickly and capacities are limited, so we encourage students to register as soon as possible.
 Once the program is at capacity, students will be placed on a waitlist and contacted if a spot becomes available in the order their waitlist request was received.